Jeremy E. Abay

 into corporate compliance programs while working for Fortune 500 companies,

-including John & Johnson and Barclays Capital.
+including Johnson & Johnson and Barclays Capital.
 He acquired knowledge

 of municipal liability while working for the City Attorney's Office